JB Carlson: Reinvestigation

 JB Carlson told the Wall Street Journal that Tomlinson's was "tremendously painful" and it "is just ridiculous" to think that the death was anything but a tragic accident.
 Carlson said he had not heard from the police, was willing to cooperate and encouraged further investigation "because it would clear the air" by showing that Tomlinson was alive when he last saw her.
 Captain Mark Rice, head of the homicide division of the Indianapolis Metropolitan Police Department said even though they are making new inquiries the police stand by their conclusion that the death was accidental and that he was "confident" it was an accident.
-Carlson's attorney said:”Everyone who has looked into this, except the Hilberts, has concluded there is no foul play.”
+Carlson's attorney said: "Everyone who has looked into this, except the Hilbert's, has concluded there is no foul play.”
 On November 8, 2010 Police spokesman Sgt.
 Paul Thompson said that the reinvestigation was closed and that they had not changed their view that Tomlinson's death was accidental.

 Tomlinson's son, Randy Lee Ball, found her and police said that a rug was crumpled up, a glass shelf was knocked over and a faucet knob on the tub was broken.
 The coroner's autopsy found no bruising on her body.
 “Alfarena Ballew, chief deputy coroner for Marion County, says the scene was ‘consistent with a fall.’
 She also said her records show that the house's doors were locked.
 Laura Covington, disputes that saying her brother (Randy Ball) found a patio door unlocked and he locked it before police arrived.”
 “Detective Mike Mitchell said, ‘We worked it as a murder case’ for several months but concluded the death was accidental.”

 Earlier in the night Tomlinson had been drinking heavily and dancing under a white parasol.
 Later people noticed Tomlinson stumbling and others suggested that Carlson take her home according to Carlson and two other people in the club that night.
 Tomlinson and Carlson were walked to Carlson's waiting limousine by the bar owner.
 Tomisue Hilbert described her mother "as a healthy, active and vibrant woman with a busy and fulfilling life".

 In an odd twist, Steve and Tomisue Hilbert were attending a party that was serving minors alcohol and when police arrived.
 Steve Hilbert said, "get a warrant."
 While Steve and Tomisue Hilbert were not arrested, former quarterback Jack Trudeau was arrested for serving minors alcohol.